 Our Privacy Notice on how we handle you data can be read here.

 Checklist to return to us - Application and Data Protection forms.

-Completed forms, with relevant documents, should be received or scanned by email by 5pm on Sunday 28th February 2021 (summer), Sunday 19th September 2021 (winter).
+Completed forms, with relevant documents, should be received or scanned by email by 5pm on 28th February (summer) of by 19th September (winter).

 PLEASE NOTE THAT AN APPLICATION DOES NOT MEAN AUTOMATIC ACCEPTANCE AS THE DEMAND FOR BERTHS IS LIKELY TO BE OVERSUBSCRIBED.
 You will be informed if your application has been successful as soon as possible.